 The Board of Directors of the District has the statutory authority to levy and collect an annual ad valorem tax for maintenance of the District's improvements, if such maintenance tax is authorized by the District's voters.
-At an election held September 10, 2005, the Board was authorized to levy such a maintenance tax in an unlimited rate in accordance with the constitution and laws of the state of Texas.
-Such tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Outstanding Bonds, the Bonds and any additional tax bonds which may be issued in the future.
-The District levied a maintenance tax for 2019 at the rate of \$0.295 per \$100 taxable assessed valuation.
+At an election held September 13, 2003, the Board was authorized to levy such a maintenance tax in an unlimited rate in accordance with the constitution and laws of the state of Texas.
+Such tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Bonds and any additional tax bonds which may be issued in the future.
+The District levied a maintenance tax for 2019 at the rate of \$0.23 per \$100 taxable assessed valuation.
 See "Tax Rate Distribution" above.